-- present their data orally
+- present their data orally or as a poster

 - cover timely topics of interest and obtain up-to-date information in a context that allows critical evaluation